rizwanahmed786508/diabetes-prediction-system/Diabetes_Prediction_System/README.md

 ![Correlation Heatmap](Diabetes_Prediction_System/images/heatmap.png)

 **Key Insights**
-* Glucose shows the strongest relationship with diabetes outcome among all features.
+* Glucose shows the strongest relationship with diabetes outcome among all features — this is confirmed later by the Random Forest feature importance ranking below.
-* BMI and Age show a moderate positive correlation with diabetes risk.
+* BMI, Age, and DiabetesPedigreeFunction show a moderate positive relationship with diabetes risk.
 * Pregnancies and Age are correlated with each other, as expected biologically.

-*(Replace with your actual correlation values once confirmed from the notebook — e.g., "Glucose correlates with Outcome at ~0.47.")*
+### Class Distribution
+The notebook's own `sns.countplot(x='Outcome', data=df)` confirms the dataset is **moderately imbalanced: 500 Non-Diabetic (65.1%) vs. 268 Diabetic (34.9%)**.
+This matters directly for evaluation — with this imbalance, a model can score ~65% accuracy by predicting "Non-Diabetic" every time, which is why Precision/Recall/F1 (added in Section 8 below) matter more than accuracy alone.

 ### Feature Distribution
 ![Dataset Distribution](Diabetes_Prediction_System/images/distribution.png)

 **Key Insights**
-* Older patients tend to show higher diabetes prevalence.
-* Several features (Insulin, SkinThickness) are right-skewed, suggesting outliers or missing-value artifacts.
+* Several features (Insulin, SkinThickness, Pregnancies) are right-skewed, partly driven by the invalid zero-values described above rather than true biological distribution.
-* The dataset is moderately imbalanced between diabetic and non-diabetic classes.
+* Glucose and BMI show the clearest visual separation between diabetic and non-diabetic patients.

-> 📝 **Recommended additional charts:** class balance bar chart, and box plots of Glucose/BMI split by Outcome to visually show class separability.
+> 📝 **Recommended additional chart:** box plots of Glucose/BMI split by Outcome, to visually show class separability described above.

 ---

 ## 🧹 6.
 Data Preprocessing

-* **Missing value handling:** biologically invalid zeros in Glucose, BloodPressure, SkinThickness, Insulin, and BMI treated as missing and imputed *(state your exact method here)*.
+* **Missing value handling:** ⚠️ **not currently implemented.** The invalid zero-values in Glucose, BloodPressure, SkinThickness, Insulin, and BMI (see data quality note above) are passed into training unchanged.
+This is the most impactful next improvement — see Section 4.
-* **Feature scaling:** `StandardScaler` applied to normalize feature ranges, important for distance-based models like KNN.
+* **Feature scaling:** `StandardScaler` applied via `fit_transform` on the training set and `transform` on the test set (correctly avoiding data leakage), important for distance-based models like KNN.
-* **Train/Test split:** dataset split into training and testing sets *(add your exact ratio, e.g., 80/20, and whether it was stratified)*.
+* **Train/Test split:** `train_test_split(X, y, test_size=0.2, random_state=42)` — an **80/20 split**, not stratified by class.
 * **Encoding:** not required — all features are numeric.

 ---